acheaprile/Transfer_learning_for_image_recognition/README.md

 A ML model for image recognition using transfer learning.

 ## General info
-The aim of this project was to create a simple image recognition model using the weights of a pre-trained model (using weights learned on [ImageNet](http://www.image-net.org/) for this specific example).
+The aim of this repository was to create a simple image recognition model using the weights of a pre-trained model (using weights learned on [ImageNet](http://www.image-net.org/) for this specific example).
 This model is composed of a pre-trained model and a model on top of it composed by six Dense layers.
 Five of these layers use a Relu function as their activation function and the last one uses a Softmax as activaction function in order to assign probabilities to the model output.

 ## Project structure

-The project is divided in one part, which must be executed in the following order:
+The repository must be executed in the following order:

 1. **Pre-trained model and New model (*mainmodel.py*):** This

 ## Libraries

-The following Python libraries were used in this project:
+The following Python libraries were used in this repository:
 - Tensorflow Keras and TF Keras Preprocessing
 - Os